Private Ambulance licensing

 Applying for a private ambulance licence

-The Health Licensing Unit administers private ambulance licensing on behalf of the Minster for Health and Wellbeing.
-A licence is required by all operators of an ambulance service.
+The Clinical Regulation Policy and Licensing team administers private ambulance licensing on behalf of the Minster for Health and Wellbeing.
+A licence is required by all private operators of an ambulance service.

 To apply for a licence, applicants are to complete and submit the following: